Charity auction

 Theoretical work has investigated the properties of different formats of charity auctions under the assumption that bidders care about the charity's revenue.
-The general result is that private benefits from charitable giving can translate into a “charity premium,” an increase I auction revenue resulting from charitable donations.
+The general result is that private benefits from charitable giving can translate into a “charity premium,” an increase in auction revenue resulting from charitable donations.

+Different Academic Approaches to Charity Research

+There are three primary approaches to academic research on charity auctions: (1) utility-based (Economics discipline), (2) appeals-based (Marketing discipline), and (3) societal-based (Sociology discipline).

+Altruism

-In particular, altruism could play a role, and this altruism could very much depend on the proportion of the proceeds that is donated to charity.
+Altruism is commonly considered to be the principle motive in donation behavior, and this altruism could very much depend on the proportion of the proceeds that is donated to charity.
+Altruism is often confused with empathy, leading to paradoxes such as avoiding fundraisers.